 Why do my sheets not fit on the Colgate mattress?

 While there are industry standards for the size of cribs and crib mattresses, strangely there are none for crib sheets.
 Some lower-quality crib sheets are not manufactured to fit a quality, firm mattress like ours.
 Read reviews online, check the dimensions, and be sure to check the return policy before you purchase crib sheets.
-Here are the quality crib sheets that we would recommend.

 What are some additional resources for more information?